-C. This section does not apply to the seizure of an equine pursuant to section 3-1721 or to a city, town or county that adopts or has adopted an ordinance or resolution providing for the forfeiture of an a vicious animal that has suffered cruel mistreatment or cruel neglect if the ordinance or resolution imposes requirements that are equal to or more stringent that this section.
+D. This section does not apply to any of the following:

+- 1. Activities permitted by or pursuant to title 3. - 2.
+The seizure of an equine pursuant to section 3-1721.

+3. A city, town or county that adopts or has adopted an ordinance or resolution providing for bonding and forfeiture of an animal that has suffered cruel mistreatment or cruel neglect if the ordinance or resolution imposes requirements that are equal or more stringent than this section.